alextaikato/sp500/README.md

 ### Technical Writeup ###

-Please refer to the approprite portion of the portfolio section to read the detailed project write up.
+Please refer to the approprite portion of the portfolio section to read the [**Detailed Project Writeup**](https://portfolio.mshah.info/sp-500/).

 ### Code Explanation ###